-Eligible landowners would receive an annual payment of \$40 per acre for each tillable acre converted to buffer.
-Payments would be made for five years beginning with taxes payable in 2018.
+Eligible landowners would receive an annual payment of \$40 per acre for each tillable acre converted to a riparian buffer.
+Payments would be made for five years, with the first payments issued in 2018.

 Landowners may be terminated from the program if there are delinquent taxes on the land, the land is not compliant with buffer requirements, the taxpayer does not submit a certification form on time, or the taxpayer voluntarily withdraws from the program.